 - Make the topping first.
 Leaving the batter to sit before baking may cause problems with rising, causing the topping to sink into the cake.

-- Use good quality unbleached flour (with4-5g of protein) for the best result.
-Lower quality flour may not have the stability to hold the topping.
+- Use good quality unbleached flour in the cake batter (with 4 to 5g of protein) for the best result.
+Lower-quality flour may not have the stability to hold the topping.

 - Don’t overmix the batter once the flour is added.
 Overmixing can cause a tough, dense cake.

-- Be sure to cool the cake completely before dusting with the sugar.
+- Be sure to cool the cake completely before dusting it with sugar.
 A warm cake will melt the sugar.

-- If you don’t have buttermilk on hand don’t panic, you can make your own.
-1 cup of milk plus 1 tbsp of white vinegar or lemon juice is a great rule of thumb.
-For this recipe: 1 1/4 cup of milk plus 1 1/4 tablespoons of white vinegar or lemon juice.
+- If you don’t have buttermilk on hand, don’t panic, you can make your own.
+One cup of milk plus 1 tbsp of white vinegar or lemon juice is a great rule of thumb.
+For this recipe: 1¼ cups of milk plus 1¼ tablespoons of white vinegar or lemon juice.

 Nutrition Information:

-Update Notes: This post was originally published in July of 2014, but was republished with a video new photos, step-by-step instructions, and tips in November of 2019.
+Update Notes: This post was originally published in July 2014, but was republished in 2023 with a new recipe that was altered to address reported issues with sinking crumbs.

 Erica says